Skip to main content

 Other options are disqualified since an authenticator must allow users to authenticate themselves in apps on their hand held device.
 One cannot expect users to keep anything but the phone in their pocket and SMS/E-Mail doesn’t qualify as an additional MFA factor, since it hardly ever fulfills the criteria of being out-of-band (and honestly, even if we could enforce out-of-band it would not be very user friendly).

 With a Cryptographic Software Authenticator, authentication is accomplished by proving possession and control of a cryptographic key managed in a FIPS 140-2 certified module.
 The Trusted Execution Environment (TEE) on all modern smartphones are FIPS 140-2 certified - hence the authenticator can be (and is ideally) made available through an app.
-The TEE typically holds a private key, and the corresponding public key is used by the device to identify itself.
-Proof of possession can then be achieved through signed messages.

 How to ensure that no one else has taken control of the authenticator?
 The cryptographic software authenticator is “something you have” and access to the cryptographic key must be additionally protected with either “something you know” (memorized secret) or “something you are” (biometrics) in order to achieve MFA - hence reach AAL2.